22 front door ideas – this is how to create a stylish entranceway and impress your guests before they even step through the door

 'Metallic finishes are versatile because you can create impact and be unique with earthy and natural elements,' Elizabeth Asef, co-founder of Urban Front explains.
 'These work well with so many different facades.'

 The colour you choose for your front door is a simple but effective way to express character and give your home a personal look.
-According to Dulux, white is still the most popular choice due to its crisp and clean finish.
-However, restful shades such as this gentle lavender promote calmness and femininity and will make a period property look pretty.
+Restful shades such as gentle lavender, soft pink or this baby blue promote calmness and will make a period property or a modern home look pretty.

 Exterior door paint colours are available in every shade of the rainbow, so why not experiment with a bold look that will add drama to your entrance?
 This pillow box red front door jumps out against crisp whitewashed walls.
 Smart black garden railings and gates and Victorian-style tiled step make a traditional and charming addition.